-- Modules and Racking-The modules and racking line item includes the cost of the solar modules and racking and labor to construct the solar module array.
+- Modules and Racking-The modules and racking line item includes the cost of the solar modules and the racking and labor to construct the solar module array.
 These costs are generally consistent for either inverter type.
-The installers provided the solar module costs, which represent about 40% of the total upfront system cost.
+We estimated the solar module costs at the time of installation, and they represent about 40% of the total upfront system cost.
 We estimated the racking and solar module array construction costs using an industry guideline of roughly \$1 per Watt, or approximately 20% of the total upfront system cost.
-Together, these costs account for roughly 60% of the total upfront system cost. - Inverter-The inverter line item includes the cost of the inverters (either microinverters or central inverters) and the electrical system and labor to install them.
+Together, these costs account for roughly 60% of the total upfront system cost. - Inverter-The inverter line item includes the cost of the inverters (either microinverters or traditional central inverters) and the electrical system and labor to install them.
 The inverter alone represents about 10% of the total upfront system cost and the electrical system and labor costs represent an additional 5% of the total upfront system cost.
-The installer provided the central inverter costs and we estimated the cost of the microinverters, the electrical system and labor. - Design, Permit and Other-The design, permit and other costs include the cost to design and permit the solar energy system.
+We estimated the traditional central inverter, microinverter, electrical system and labor costs at the time of installation. - Design, Permit and Other-The design, permit and other costs include the cost to design and permit the solar energy system.
 We estimated these costs which represent 3-4% of the total upfront system cost.
-In general, we believe that traditional central inverter-based systems are more complex and require more design time, resources and expertise. - Profit and Sales Tax-The installer included a profit mark-up and sales tax, which together represent about 22% of the total upfront system cost.
+In general, we believe that traditional central inverter-based systems are more complex and require more design time, resources and expertise. - Profit and Sales Tax-We estimated the profit mark-up and sales tax, which together represent about 22% of the total upfront system cost.